daniel5075/burger/README.md

 # burger
 ## What's for lunch?

-This app allows the user to create and "eat" burgers demonstrating the use of MySQL, Node, Express, Handlebars and using an ORM that is self created.
+This app allows the user to create a list of burgers and chose which ones they want to "eat".burgers demonstrating the use of MySQL, Node, Express, Handlebars and using an ORM that is self created.

 ![Results](/public/img/Capture.PNG)

+## TECHNOLOGIES USED
+* MySQL
+* Nodejs
+* Express
+* Handlebars